Introduction to the Healthcare Industry

 The care offered must be accessible and coordinated, as must the services which must allow continuity in the care prescribed and granted.
 All this must happen in a comfortable physical environment where emotional support is available.

 The quality of care offered by a health facility would also be based on three interrelated indicators: patient safety, clinical effectiveness and patient experience.
-To develop healthcare mobile apps is the need of the hour if you wish to enhance patients’ experience.
+Developing healthcare mobile apps is the need of the hour if you wish to enhance patients’ experience.

 Digital Transformation in Healthcare